nekesa-w/versity_ams/README.md

 ## Introduction

 **Versity** is an academic management system built using Laravel 9 that focuses on the application process.
-The application allows students to apply for courses, administrators to manage applications, and faculty members to oversee academic processes.
+The system allows students to apply for courses, administrators to manage applications, and faculty members to oversee academic processes.

 ## Images
 **Home**